 Hong Fook, meaning “Health” and “Felicity” in Chinese, has been serving the Asian communities in the Greater Toronto Area since 1982.
 We strive to address the mental health concerns of the Cambodian, Chinese (Cantonese and Mandarin), Korean and Vietnamese communities.

 Founders of Hong Fook Mental Health Association began an ethno-cultural consultation liaison service in 1978, which led to the formation of Hong Fook in 1982.
 To further our mission and vision, a charitable foundation was established in 2003.
-Hong Fook’s major funders include Central East Local Health Integration Network, the Ministry of Health and Long Term Care, United Way of Toronto and York Region, the City of Toronto, Immigration, Refugees and Citizenship Canada, and Human Resources and Skills Development Canada.
+Hong Fook’s major funders include Central East Local Health Integration Network, the Ministry of Health and Long Term Care, United Way Greater Toronto, the City of Toronto, York Region, Immigration, Refugees and Citizenship Canada, and Employment and Social Development Canada.

 Our mental health services cover the spectrum from showing people how to stay healthy to helping them recover from illness, which include: